-Section 26.101 Compliance Procedures Applicable to the County are remedied.
+Section 26.101 Compliance Procedures Applicable to the County

+The County understands that if it fails to comply with any requirement of this part, the County may be subject to formal enforcement action under §26.103 or §26.105 or appropriate program sanctions by the concerned operating administration, such as the suspension or termination of federal funds, or refusal to approve projects, grants or contracts until deficiencies are remedied.
 Program sanctions may include, in the case of the Federal Highway Administration program, actions provided for under 23 CFR 1.36; in the case of the FAA program, actions consistent with 49 U.S.C.
 47106(d), 47111(d), and 47122; and in the case of the Federal Transit Administration (FTA) program, any actions permitted under 49 U.S.C. chapter 53 or applicable FTA program requirements.